-CARLSBAD (CNS) - The $1.7 million Kia Classic women's golf tournament begins Thursday at the Park Hyatt Aviara Golf Club, with fans asked to wear pink in support of LPGA player Lisa Ferrero, who was diagnosed with breast cancer in January.
+CARLSBAD (CNS) - The $1.7 million Kia Classic women's golf tournament begins Thursday at the Aviara Golf Club with the first of three special days.

 Friday is Military Appreciation Day, which will include a color guard presentation with local military representatives.